bharathikannano/Hotel-Management/README.md

 ## 5. Design System & UI/UX

-The application's visual identity is clean, professional, and built for clarity.

 ### 5.1.
 Color Palette

 The color system is defined in `index.html` and used throughout the app via Tailwind CSS utility classes.